chef/chef-web-docs/chef_master/source/server_manage_nodes.rst

 * Cookbooks (in attribute files and/or recipes)
 * Roles
 * Environments
+* Policyfiles

 During every Chef Infra Client run, Chef Infra Client builds the attribute list using:

-* Data about the node collected by Ohai
+* Data about the node collected by `[Ohai] </ohai.html>`__.
-* The node object that was saved to the Chef Infra Server at the end of the previous Chef Infra Client run
+* The node object that was saved to the Chef Infra Server at the end of the previous Chef Infra Client run.
-* The rebuilt node object from the current Chef Infra Client run, after it is updated for changes to cookbooks (attribute files and/or recipes), roles, and/or environments, and updated for any changes to the state of the node itself
+* The rebuilt node object from the current Chef Infra Client run, after it is updated for changes to cookbooks (attribute files and/or recipes), roles, and/or environments, and updated for any changes to the state of the node itself.

 After the node object is rebuilt, all of the attributes are compared, and then the node is updated based on attribute precedence.
 At the end of every Chef Infra Client run, the node object that defines the current state of the node is uploaded to the Chef Infra Server so that it can be indexed for search.